 “Insomnia is a sleep disorder in which you have trouble falling and/or staying asleep.
 The condition can be short-term (acute) or can last a long time (chronic).
 It may also come and go.”

-Insomnia is something that effects everyone in their lives at some point in time.
+Insomnia is something that affects everyone in their lives at some point in time.
 You can alleviate this condition by making changes to your sleeping habits.
 For example, read before you go to bed and/or avoid eating or drinking shortly before you try to go to sleep.

 There are many reasons for insomnia, such as stress, anxiety, disturbances from noise, room temperature being or too cold, eating and/or drinking just before you go to bed, for instance.